Burg Simpson Secures a $58.5 Million Verdict in “The Body Broker Case”

 “This is what we do.
 We give a voice to those that otherwise would have to suffer in silence,” said Michael Burg, founder of Burg Simpson, “we fight for what is right and just no matter what it takes.
 It was these brave, wonderful clients who said they needed to make a statement.
 It wasn’t about the money.
 It was never about the money.
 They just didn’t want it to happen to anyone else.
 Any other family, ever again.
 And we never gave up.
 We never ever give up.”

-For more information on this case’s verdict, the Sunset Mesa case, or Burg Simpson’s similar work, visit the firm’s website.
+For more information on this case’s verdict, the Sunset Mesa case, or Burg Simpson’s similar work, contact us today for a FREE case evaluation.